bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-workflow.rst

 Workflow
 --------

-By default Html Dialogs are created with a proceed button that resume the workflow to the next step.
+By default HTML Dialogs are created with a proceed button that resume the workflow to the next step.
 In addition, also an cancel link is created.

-Cancel Html Dialog
+Cancel HTML Dialog
 ^^^^^^^^^^^^^^^^^^

 The default cancel link resets the current task and redirects to the